codex-storage/nim-codex/README.md

      --marketplace-address  Address of deployed Marketplace contract.
      --validator            Enables validator, requires an Ethereum node [=false].
      --validator-max-slots  Maximum number of slots that the validator monitors [=1000].
+     --validator-partition-size  Slot validation partition size [=1].
+                            A number indicating total number of partitions into which the whole slot id space will be divided.
+The value must be greater than 0.
+     --validator-partition-index  Slot validation partition index [=0].
+                            The value provided must be in the range [0, partitionSize).
+Only slot ids satisfying condition [(slotId mod partitionSize) == partitionIndex] will be observed by the validator.

 Available sub-commands: